Access Report: Updated at least every Wednesday evening

 ROAD CONDITIONS:

-The road to the trailhead is a challenging, unpaved road with soft shoulders, large rocks, deep ruts and potholes, fallen trees/debris, and creek crossings.
+The Forest Service road to the trailhead is a challenging, unpaved road with soft shoulders, drop-offs, large rocks, deep ruts and potholes, fallen trees/debris, and creek crossings.
 There are limited pull-offs.

 TRAIL CONDITIONS:

-Recommended - Dutch Miller Gap Trail.
+DUTCH MILLER GAP TRAIL - Recommended.
 Most direct route.
 This trail is located past the metal gate in the Dingford Creek trailhead parking area.

 Not recommended - Middle Fork Trail.
 This trail puts you parallel to our property on the opposite side of the Burnt Boot Creek - this creek is often confused for a river.
 There is no bridge across.